rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

     | debian-sys-maint | localhost | *27E7CA2445405AB10C656AFD0F86AF76CCC57692 |
     +------------------+-----------+-------------------------------------------+

-Users are associated with a host, specifically, the host to which they connect.
+Users are associated with a host, specifically, the host from which they connect.
 The root user in this example is defined for **localhost**, for the IP address of **localhost**, and the hostname of the server.
 You usually need to set a user for only one host, the one from which you